What is COVID-19?

 Flatten the Curve

 "Flattening the curve" refers to slowing down the rate of new COVID-19 infections as to not overwhelm healthcare systems with an influx of cases at a given time while maintaining the necessary resources to care for sick patients.
-The 1918 Spanish flu Pandemic exemplifies how interventions such as social distancing, restricted travel, and improved handwashing hygiene help tp reduce the number of cases at a given time.
-"Flattening the curve" is a result of early nonclinical interventions to support the healthcare system capacity.
+The 1918 Spanish flu Pandemic exemplifies how interventions such as social distancing, restricted travel, and improved handwashing hygiene help to reduce the number of cases at a given time.
+"Flattening the curve" is a result of early non-clinical interventions to support the healthcare system capacity.

 Herd immunity is indirect protection from having a large percentage of a population immune to an infectious disease.
-Herd immunity not only shields vulnerable individuals from infection, it can slow the spread of disease.
+Herd immunity not only shields vulnerable individuals from infection, but it can also slow the spread of disease.